This course, which replaces Domestic Violence

 Law, will cover the theoretical, social, and legal implications of gender

-violence.
+violence and goes beyond traditional domestic violence coverage.
 It will examine the efficacy

 of legal intervention and how laws impact the lives of those who have survived